Preparing for the new normal on campus:

 Looking for more ways to minimize the number of hands that touch incoming packages?
 A contactless pickup solution may be the answer.
-Intelligent lockers not only simplify delivery, they also reassure parents with visible proof of your efforts to enable social distancing and ensure student health and safety.
+Smart parcel locker not only simplify delivery, they also reassure parents with visible proof of your efforts to enable social distancing and ensure student health and safety.

 Contactless pickup creates a seamless experience for everyone on campus.
 Students, faculty and administrators all appreciate the convenience of real-time notifications and secure, anytime pickup.
 Instruction, research and operations can continue to function smoothly, and there's no risk of exposure while waiting in line or signing for packages.

 Automatic parcel tracking makes your mail center more productive, with a secure chain of custody that reduces liability risk.
 Package recipients receive a one-time, secure PIN or barcode that opens the locker.
 When they retrieve the package, that locker immediately becomes available for another package, for a different recipient.

 The long-term effects of the current situation are still unknown, but wise managers are thinking about many possible scenarios and planning accordingly.
 The disruptions won't last forever, but the benefits of thoughtful planning and smart investments will persist.
 Your mail center and your entire campus will be better prepared to face the future, whatever challenges may come.